Top

 Florida alimony law provides for the following types:

-• Durational - This form of spousal support provides the payee with financial assistance for a period of time post divorce.
+- Durational - This form of spousal support provides the payee with financial assistance for a period of time post divorce.
 The amount of alimony is highly modifiable with a proven change in circumstances for either spouse.
-However, the length of time the payer must pay alimony cannot be modified except in extreme circumstances.
+However, the length of time the payer must pay alimony cannot last longer than the marriage.
+For example, if the marriage lasted for 3 years, the alimony may not be paid for more than 3 years.

 A judge will determine which type to grant to a spouse based on what he or she determines is fair and reasonable under the facts of the case.